JonKing93/pfdf/docs/api/segments.rst

               - The affine Transform of the stream segment raster
             * - bounds
               - The BoundingBox of the stream segment raster
+            * - located_basins
+              - True when the object has pre-located outlet basins